ringcentral/integration-blog/_posts/2019-03-05-build-firefox-extension-with-ringcentral-embeddable.md

 Firstly, we register a contact path when we register the service.
 Then we respond to contacts request.

-For more feature integration and details, you can get the full code in [here](https://github.com/ringcentral/ringcentral-embeddable-for-google-firefox-addon).
+For more feature integrations and details, you can get the full code in [here](https://github.com/ringcentral/ringcentral-embeddable-for-google-firefox-addon).

 We also provide the CRM Firefox extension factory CLI tool to help developers build Firefox extensions.
 You can get it [here](https://github.com/ringcentral/ringcentral-embeddable-extension-factory).
 Just run it and select Firefox extension, and you can get it to work.